rclone/rclone/docs/content/docs.md

 ### Config file ###

 You can set defaults for values in the config file on an individual remote basis.
-If you want to use this feature, you will need to discover the name of the config items that you want.
-The easiest way is to run through `rclone config` by hand, then look in the config file to see what the values are (the config file can be found by looking at the help for `--config` in `rclone help`).
+The names of the config items are documented in the page for each backend.

 To find the name of the environment variable, you need to set, take `RCLONE_CONFIG_` + name of remote + `_` + name of config file option